avaneev/prvhash/README.md

 the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalies of the `Seed` itself.
 The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.
+Note that `lcg` being an accumulator quickly leaves a possible zero state.

 With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the core hash function, and then the